nightscout/nightscout.github.io/docs/vendors/northflank/new_user.md

 ---

 !!!info "Cost"

-    To be documented.
+You can migrate from Heroku to Northflank and **keep your Nightscout site for free** (maintaining your MongoDB Atlas database).

 !!!warning "Database"
     Adding a database to your Northflank account will increase costs.